Skip to content

 There are many options to consider when creating sites using the CLI, see CLI Reference, including frequently used options.

-If enabled, this option allows you create tokens and link to this site.
-By default, this option is disabled but you can change the setting later skupper site update --enable-link-access.
+For example, --enable-link-access allows you to create tokens and link to this site.
+By default, this option is disabled, but you can change the setting later:

-You can add the timeout option to specify the maximum time for the CLI wait for the site status to report ready.
+You can use --timeout <time> to specify the maximum time that the CLI waits for the site status to report ready.

 skupper site create my-site --timeout 2m